 The changes Trustpower made to its business and IT organisations paid off.

 With its new hybrid cloud solution in place, Trustpower has shortened the time needed to develop new business services, such as ultra-fast broadband services and home phone services.

 As it compressed the time needed to launch new services, the company launched a marketing campaign to raise awareness about its bundled power and telecom offerings.
 Within months, the number of customers purchasing two or more services began to climb.

 There are signs that the bundled services is healthy for Trustpower’s market share: 80% of its new customers are purchasing energy and telecom packages.

-The new hybrid cloud also reduced Trustpower’s IT capital costs, freeing capital and labor for other purposes and helping to support a stronger balance sheet on behalf of the utility’s shareholders.
+The new hybrid cloud also reduced Trustpower’s IT capital costs, freeing capital and labour for other purposes and helping to support a stronger balance sheet on behalf of the utility’s shareholders.

 Tally up the total costs of an in-house IT infrastructure.
 In many cases it’s unsustainable and restrictive if you are growing fast.
 Transforming to a hybrid infrastructure is the way to go.Simon Clarke

-To transform its data center, Trustpower called on HPE’s proven experience to design, build, and support a new hybrid cloud environment.
+To transform its data centre, Trustpower called on HPE’s proven experience to design, build, and support a new hybrid cloud environment.